Anandshala Shiksha Ratn Puraskar

 The students found playing outside school more fascinating than studies and hence would make excuses to skip classes after lunch.
 Their interest to attend classes reduced over time, hampering their term scores.
 The teacher-student struggle got worse with each passing week.
 Gaps in their attendance accentuated gaps in their learning.
 Subjects seemed tougher, making students avoid them and eventually drop out.

 Teachers realized that they are missing something that’s making students feel detached from school.
-Multiple discussions among teachers, headmasters to improve classroom instruction, offered little in way of solution so teachers sought ideas from students.
+Multiple discussions amongst teachers, headmasters to improve classroom instruction, offered little in way of solution so teachers sought ideas from students.
 Students were fairly articulate about their disinterest in reading books and sitting in the classroom for most of the day.

 To step up to this issue, teachers and the headmaster focused on the last class of the day.
 The last class is a free class generally allocated for remedial teaching or revision.
 The Nawada Middle School teachers decided to use this last class for drama and cultural activities with students.
 These activities were linked to topics and concepts in their subjects.
 Drama, role play and songs excited students.
 Teachers were equally excited about these.
 “Sometime I used to dress, act like an animal or an object and the children used to laugh a lot”, says Vikas Gupta, a teacher here.
 He learnt of these interesting methods at an Anandshala block level meeting in 2016, and was glad to have been able to effectively use them in his school.
 He now speaks of this at other school meetings.